mqttiotstuff/nix-iotstuff-repo/README.md

-## IOT stuff Nix packages
+## IOT Mqtt - Nix packages

+This repository permit to simply use the iotmonitor and other tools, using nixpkg

+### Use the iotmonitor

-from example folder,
+from example folder location, launch

     nix-shell use.nix